Active Release Techniques (ART)

 We have been providing Active Release Techniques treatment to the St. Albert and Edmonton area since 1997.
-As well, all three of our chiropractors at the Maloney Elkassem clinic are trained as Active Release Techniques providers and Dr. Kevin Maloney has previously served as an associate instructor for the Active Release Techniques program.
+As well, all five of our chiropractors at the Maloney Elkassem Wellness Clinic are trained as Active Release Techniques providers and Dr. Kevin Maloney has previously served as an associate instructor for the Active Release Techniques program.

 Active Release Techniques (ART) is an innovative treatment that takes a different approach to helping you get better and feel your best.
 Active Release treatment can often work wonders with problems like headaches, neck pain, shoulder and elbow tendonitis, carpal tunnel syndrome, hip and knee pain, plantar fasciitis and chronic back pain.
 Active Release is safe, very effective and usually very quick to show results.

 ART is one of the most effect forms of treatment for repetitive-motion injuries, has helped Olympic athletes achieve gold medals, and allowed injured athletes to return quickly to their training protocols.
 With a success rate of over 90%, Active Release Technique has become one of most sought after soft tissue treatments in the world today.

 ART can be effective as a stand alone therapy, but we find that it also works incredibly well when incorporated into a treatment plan that may include other soft tissue therapies like Graston Therapy or Shockwave Therapy, as well as Spinal Manipulation, Acupuncture, Kinesiotaping and/or exercise therapy.

 The cost of Active Release treatments, like the other therapies we offer, may be either fully or partially covered under most health benefits plans, usually included in your coverage for chiropractic care.